Pfc. James W. Gillespie

 The morning of April 9, 1942, at 6:45, the tankers received the order "crash."
 They destroyed their equipment and after the Japanese made contact were ordered to Mariveles at the southern tip of Bataan.

 From Mariveles, the POWs made their way north to San Fernando.
 They received little food and almost no water.
 At San Fernando, the POWs were packed into a bull pin.
 In one corner was a slit trench that was used as a washroom.
 The surface moved from the maggots that covered it.

 The Japanese ordered the POWs to form detachments of 100 men.
 They were marched to the train station and put into small wooden boxcars that were used to haul sugarcane.
 The cars could hold forty men or eight horses and were known as "Forty or Eights."
 The Japanese packed 100 men into each car.
 Those who died remained standing until the living left the cars at Capas.
 From there, they walked the last miles to Camp O'Donnell.

-It is known that Jim was in the camp in the late summer of 1942.
 According to records kept by the medical staff in the camp, Jim was admitted into the camp hospital on September 9, 1942, suffering from dysentery and malnutrition.
+He was assigned to Building 2.
 Other records show that Pfc.
-James W. Gillespie died of dysentery on September 24, 1942, at approximately 2:00 in the afternoon and was buried in the camp cemetery.
+James W. Gillespie died of dysentery on September 24, 1942, at approximately 2:00 P.M., from dysentery and malnutrition, and was buried in the camp cemetery.
 His family received word of his death on June 22, 1943.